jaanga/jaanga.github.io/cookbook-html/templates/open-index-or-markdown/cookbook-threejs-examples/readme.md

 * TBD
 * The 3D views below enable you to rotate and pan using one, two or three fingers or left button, scroll wheel and right buttons on your pointing device.
 * Click three bars( 'hamburger' ) icon to slide menu in or out
+* Display mesh as solid or wireframe
+* Direct link to this read me file
+* Click on title to reload

 ## Things you can do using this script